smohith/cp4i-install/README.md

 2. The login credentials should already be saved in the browser.
 If not use `ibmadmin` as Username and `engageibm` as Password (make sure to select the `htpasswd` authentication method).

-3. From the left hand menu expand `Operators > OperatorHub` and search for `cloud pak`.
+3. From the left hand menu expand `Operators > OperatorHub` and search for `ibm cloud pak for integration` within the `Filter by keyword...` search bar.
 If the result is similar to the screenshot below skip Step 4 below and move to the next section.

    ![operators.png](images/operators.png)